I’m not grey… I glitter.

 I’m not a patient person.
 Hats off to the women who can laboriously grow out their glitter.
 I didn’t actually realise how much glitter I had until I went brunette again.
-About one week after my hair was cut and coloured, I noticed the glitter coming through.
+About one week after my hair was cut and coloured, I noticed the glitter peeking through.
+Why, hello there!

 I’ve been working hard at being more authentic.
 Of accepting all of my feelings as legitimate – allowing sadness and grief as much welcome I would give happiness and joy.
 I’ve been working hard at letting those in my world know when I’m not coping so well and when I need help, and when I need rest.